Digitenne

 Digitenne is the Dutch digital terrestrial television platform.
-It is owned by KPN.
-Digitenne uses the DVB-T2 standard.
-The national public television channels NPO 1, NPO 2, NPO 3 and the regional public television channels are free-to-air.
-For all other television channels a subscription is required.
+Owned by KPN, Digitenne uses the DVB-T2 standard and carries the national public television channels (NPO 1, NPO 2, NPO 3) and the regional public television channels free-to-air, while the rest of its television channel offerings are provided through a subscription.

 History

 Development

 Nozema, a Dutch telecommunication company which provided infrastructure and broadcast transmission facilities, began developing DVB-T in the Netherlands in 1993.
 In September 1996 the company presented the system during the International Broadcasting Convention (IBC) in Amsterdam.
 From December 1997 test transmissions were made via the Lopik transmitter.
 In May 2000, a transmitter went on air that broadcast the regional television program of Utrecht digitally (DVB-T).
 This channel was received by a few small cable companies, which converted the signal to an analog television signal for cable distribution.

 Digitenne Foundation

 A foundation was set up under the name of Digitenne in 1999 to take care of the introduction of DVB-T in the Netherlands.
 Nozema, KPN and NOB (a former Dutch company that supplied facilities for television and radio productions) each owned 30 percent of the shares.
 The remaining 10 percent came into the hands of the public and commercial broadcasters, united in Cahanoves Beheer.

 In the autumn of 2001, the application procedure for a license for commercial use of DVB-T started.
 On 31 January 2002, Digitenne was authorized to operate the network until 31 January 2017.
 The new license took effect on 1 February 2017 and has a duration of 13 years.